Digestive Problems

 Causes of Digestive Problems

-Cortisol is a "stress hormone" produced by the adrenaline gland involved in stress responses.
-It is known to impede digestion and create digestive problems, among other adverse reaction, such as anxiety and panic disorders.
-As a result of imbalanced hormones during menopause there is a high level of cortisol in a woman´s body.
+Cortisol is a "stress hormone" produced by the adrenaline gland and is involved in stress responses.
+It is known to impede digestion and create digestive problems, among other adverse reactions, such as anxiety.
+As a result of imbalanced hormone levels during menopause, there may be times with high levels of cortisol in the body.

-Estrogen has an inhibitive affect on the stress-hormone cortisol.
-When estrogen is too low, levels of cortisol rise, raising blood pressure and blood sugar, and slowing down the release of stomach acid and the emptying of the stomach into the small intestine.
-This can create some of the symptoms of digestive problems such as gas, bloating and constipation.
+Estrogen has an effect on the stress hormone, cortisol.
+When estrogen is too low, levels of cortisol rise, raising blood pressure and blood sugar, and slowing down the release of stomach acid and the movement of digested food into the small intestine.
+This can create some of the symptoms of digestive problems, such as gas, bloating, and constipation.

 There are several other possible causes of digestive problems beyond hormonal causes.
 Some of these other causes are: